Anyone can call Healthline free on 0800 611 116 for health advice and information, anytime, 24 hours a day, 7 days a week.

 What happens when you call Healthline?

-You‘ll speak to a friendly health professional who will ask you questions about the condition or illness you’re calling about.
+You‘ll speak to a friendly, knowledgable person who will ask you questions about the condition or illness you’re calling about.

 - From your answers, they assess symptoms and make a recommendation for the best thing to do.